Quantaxer/AC-Flower-Genetic-Calculator/README.md

 ## Required Technology

 To run this app, the only thing you need to have installed is Docker.
 I built this using Docker for Windows 10, and have not tested it for Linux or Mac, although I'd assume that it would work fine.

+## React Component Tree

+The following is a visual representation of the component tree for this React app.
+This explains the general hierarchy of which

+- App (App.js)
+  - Generic Container (Container.js)
+    - Database Search Section (SearchDatabase.js)
+  - Generic Container (Container.js)
+    - Flower Breeding Section (BreedFlower.js)
+      - Individual Flower (IndividualFlower.js)
+        - Gene Selection (GeneComponent.js)

 ## How to run locally